 The Boomer Guide to Transparent Leadership.
 Do you know the line between Transparency and TMI?

 In British Columbia, Canada there’s a city called Burnaby where mayoral hopeful wanted to kiss public displays of affection goodbye.
-Sylvia Gung was running for major in the fall 2014 Mayoral elections on campaign promises of “banning behaviours that hints sex/sexuality, even including Bridal Kiss and walking hand in hand…” behaviour that she said; hurt public decorum.
+Sylvia Gung was running for major in the fall 2014 Mayoral elections on campaign promises of “banning behaviors that hint sex/sexuality, even including Bridal Kiss and walking hand in hand…” behavior that she said; hurt public decorum.